 The Verdict: Yoga

 "If someone is primarily interested in increasing their flexibility, I would recommend yoga," says Peter Cirolia, who owns and developed the Ballet Muscle method of training.
-That's because yoga's main focus is stretching your muscles without holding any tension, he adds.
+That's because yoga's main focus is stretching your muscles without holding any tension.
 "Yoga forces you to lengthen your muscles more while Pilates wants you to create some tension in your muscle fibers."
 So if you're trying to inch closer to touching your toes, it's probably best to get your Down Dog on.

 If You Want to Build Strength…